sradeiski/magicmirror/README.md

 #magicmirror

-AngularJS-based project inspired by this cool project: https://github.com/MichMich/MagicMirror
+Node/AngularJS-based RaspberryPi project inspired by this cool project: https://github.com/MichMich/MagicMirror.

 This project is in a very rudimentary stage.